This section guides you through the steps to properly configure the to establish

 mqtt_client

-will try
+mqtt_client will try

-to connect to (see mqtt_client::brokers
+to connect to (see mqtt_client::brokers).

-The mqtt_client
+The mqtt_client allows

 for the specification of multiple Brokers for the connections.
 It is